How To Tell if Someone Is Addicted To Heroin

 Home » Blogs » How To Tell if Someone Is Addicted To Heroin

 If you suspect that someone you love is taking drugs, you are probably wondering what drugs they are taking and if they are addicted.
 You may suddenly feel like you’re playing the role of detective, and to some extent you are.
 If you want to tell if someone is addicted to heroin, start by paying attention to any changes in their physical appearance and demeanor.
 You’ll also want to keep an eye out for drug paraphernalia.
 Gather your evidence and examine it objectively.
 Compare it with the signs of drug addiction and you’ll begin to find your answers.
-If you find that your loved one has become addicted to drugs, Nashville Treatment Solutions is here to help them.
-We have a full range of addiction treatment programs that allow us to develop individualized treatment plans.

 How To Tell if Someone Is Addicted To Heroin

-But how can you tell if someone is addicted to heroin?
-The first step is to find out what heroin addiction looks like physically.
-There are some signs common to all heroin users no matter how the drug is ingested, and then there are those that are unique to the method.
-All heroin users will have pinpoint pupils, flu-like symptoms (when not using), a constant runny nose, and dark circles or puffiness under the eyes.
-Most will seem to be moving more slowly and seem almost sleepy.
+Most heroin users will seem to be moving more slowly and seem almost sleepy.
 Many will also have sores from scratching or picking at their skin because using heroin causes itchiness.
 Those who smoke heroin may have a cigarette smoke smell and a persistent cough.
 They will also likely have sores or burns on their nostrils, lips, and fingers.
 Heroin users who inject their heroin will have track marks.
 They may also develop infections or abscesses in the areas where they inject the heroin.

 Beyond the physical symptoms and changes in demeanor, you may find yourself noticing things that don’t add up.
 Are there any prescription pills missing from the medicine cabinet?
 Are you missing any money or valuables?
 And then there are the odd items that may start showing up.
-Perhaps you have noticed paraphernalia such as the following:
+Perhaps you have noticed heroin paraphernalia such as the following:

 • Aluminum foil or gum wrappers with burn marks